samjaycode/simple-python-bot/README.md

 # Simple Python Bot
 This is a simple bot that answers questions you ask it.
-It is meant to help businesses with their customer service.

 Created by Sam Ryan